MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

 The details provided can help you investigate if there are indications of a potential attack.

 1. Select the file you submitted for deep analysis.
 2. Select the **Deep analysis** tab.
-If there are any previous reports, the report summary will appear in this tab.
+If there are any previous reports, the report summary appears in this tab.

    :::image type="content" source="media/analysis-results-nothing500.png" alt-text="The deep analysis report showing detailed information across a number of categories" lightbox="media/analysis-results-nothing500.png":::